solo-io/gloo-mesh-use-cases/virtual-gateway/README.md

 - 17.8 Rate Limit on metadata
 - 17.9 Using separate Rate Limit config

-# 18 External Auth
+# 18 External Auth (TrafficPolicy)
 - 18.1 Using a custom auth server
 - 18.2 OIDC with AuthConfig
 - 18.3 Using an API token

-# 19 Labeled routes
+# 19 Labeled routes (TrafficPolicy)
 - 19.1 Specifying route labels for a TrafficPolicy

+# 20 Rate Limiting (RouteTable)
+- 20.1 Using raw Rate Limit definition
+- 20.2 Rate Limit on source cluster
+- 20.3 Rate Limit on destination cluster
+- 20.4 Rate Limit on request headers
+- 20.5 Rate Limit on remote address
+- 20.6 Rate Limit on generic key
+- 20.7 Rate Limit on the existence of a requst header
+- 20.8 Rate Limit on metadata
+- 20.9 Using separate Rate Limit config

+# 21 External Auth (RouteTable)
+- 21.1 Using a custom auth server
+- 21.2 OIDC with AuthConfig
+- 21.3 Using an API token

+# 22 Cross-Site Request Forgery (RouteTable)
+- 22.1 Setting CSRF Policy
+- 22.2 Setting CSRF Policy

-# 20 TCP Destinations
+# 23 TCP Destinations
-- 20.1 Configuring a static TCP Destination
+- 23.1 Configuring a static TCP Destination
-- 20.2 Configuring a virtual TCP Destination
+- 23.2 Configuring a virtual TCP Destination
-- 20.3 Configuring a kube TCP Destination
+- 23.3 Configuring a kube TCP Destination
-- 20.4 Forwarding SNI
+- 23.4 Forwarding SNI
-- 20.5 Weighted routing
+- 23.5 Weighted routing

-# 21 TCP Options
+# 24 TCP Options
-- 21.1 Setting max connection attempts
+- 24.1 Setting max connection attempts
-- 21.2 Setting idle timeout
+- 24.2 Setting idle timeout
-- 21.3 Using a TCP tunnel
+- 24.3 Using a TCP tunnel

-# 22 Global Virtual Gateway options
+# 25 Global Virtual Gateway options
-- 22.1 Setting a limit on connection buffers
+- 25.1 Setting a limit on connection buffers
-- 22.2 Setting the bind address
+- 25.2 Setting the bind address